As our nation prepares for Election Day Spirit has guided me to write this article on behalf of the animals of this world.

 However, going on the journey had given me something more than just confirmation, I was left with a gift.
 I could measure the feeling of expansion, trust and connection I had felt on the journey against what I felt when considering a candidate or an issue.
 This enabled me to vote with compassion, in alignment with my heart and with the animals.
 Missing were emotions of fear or hatred.
 Instead, I made choices from a positive place which is where the animals want and need us to source from at this crucial time in our history.

-With the guidance of Spirit I have come up with two steps that anyone can take to receive insights to assist you before voting.
+With the guidance of Spirit I have come up with two spiritual actions to receive insights before voting.

 Step 1.
 First, it is good to put the mind to rest and to allow your energy to shift.